Our History

 outside of building

-• 2010GAR Services Clients number 72 adults.
-Forty four percent are Armenian immigrants from Armenia, Lebanon, Syria, Iran, and Iraq.
+• 2010GAR Services Clients numbered 72 adults.
+Forty four percent were Armenian immigrants from Armenia, Lebanon, Syria, Iran, and Iraq.

-• 2012GAR Services is vendored and approved for funding by the Regional Center and Department of Rehabilitation to offer Employment Services through Direct Placement/Employment Services and Group & Individual Supported Employment Services.
+• 2012GAR Services was vendored and approved for funding by the Regional Center and Department of Rehabilitation to offer Employment Services through Direct Placement/Employment Services and Group & Individual Supported Employment Services.

-• 2013The Association receives a perfect score for a three-year accreditation by the Commission of Accreditation of Rehabilitations Facilities (CARF).
-This is a distinction received by very few organizations.
+• 2013The Association received a perfect score for a three-year accreditation by the Commission of Accreditation of Rehabilitations Facilities (CARF).
+This was a distinction received by very few organizations.

 Lifetime Achievement Award!